learn-co-curriculum/programming-univbasics-expression-and-evaluation-defined/README.md

 | `/` | Division | We use `/` instead of `÷` because that's not on a keyboard|
 | `**` | Exponentiation | We use `**` instead of `^` because `^` means something else in programming languages|
 | `()` | Association | Expressions inside of `()` get evaluated earlier|

-## Define "Evaluation"

-_Evaluation_ is the process of interpreting an expression, according to rules, to produce a return value.

 ## Conclusion